Biodiversity Audit

 Step 4 – monitoring the habitats.

-Throughout 2023 we tested a biodiversity audit that looks at Steps 1 and 2 in particular, working with a range of farmers and crofters across Scotland who have previously supported our POBAS (Piloting and Outcomes Based Approach in Scotland) project.
+Throughout 2023 we tested a biodiversity audit that looks at Steps 1 and 2, working with a range of farmers and crofters across Scotland who have previously supported our POBAS (Piloting and Outcomes Based Approach in Scotland) project.

-We are currently expanding the testing of our biodiversity audit to a full range of farmers and crofters, on a variety of farm types, across Scotland.
-They are testing the Farm Biodiversity Scotland App, the digital tool we have been developing over the last few years to deliver the biodiversity audit.
-It is both web and mobile phone based, free to use and owned by NatureScot.
+We are currently expanding the testing of these steps to a full range of farmers and crofters, on a variety of farm types, across Scotland.
+They are helping shape the biodiversity audit using the Farm Biodiversity Scotland digital tool.
+NatureScot owns the tool, it is free to use and we have developed it to be used on both the website and as a mobile phone app.

 Step 1 – Mapping

 We have created a list of habitat and feature types, which is very similar to the Farm Environment Assessment approach in the current Agri-Environment Climate Scheme (AECS).
-Farmers and crofters will create a habitat map for the whole of their farm or croft, allocating a habitat category for all their land within their business.
+Farmers and crofters will create a habitat map for the whole of their farm or croft, allocating a habitat category for all the land within their business and including boundary and other linear features where present.

 Laptop and a mobile phone side by side showing a biodiversity audit image scene